-Sales Plunge Temporary, Analysts Say
+Sales Plunge Temporarily, Analysts Say

 Cooling measures take effect but investors see signs of a summer revival, writes PETA TOMLINSON